OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 ## Approach for the Classifier

 ### Time-based classification
-After the EDA (siehe ....), we could see that Evergreen articles behave differently in time than other articles.
+After the EDA (<i>EDA/Evergreen EDA.ipynb</i>), we could see that Evergreen articles behave differently in time than other articles.
 Evergreen articles have been more consistent in their views over time than other articles.
 Other articles have a high number of views in the first days and then drop significantly in the following days.
 So you can classify Evergreen articles according to their behavior based on time.
-The problem is that, according to our results, the classification only can be reliable after 80 days of observation (see <i>/EDA/Timebased Clf.ipynb</i>).
+The problem is that, according to our results, the classification only can be reliable after 80 days of observation (see <i>"/EDA/Timebased Clf.ipynb"</i>).

 ### Time-based classification
 Therefore, we classify articles based on their content or text corpus.
 For the classification we will use the State-of-Art Model: <a href="https://arxiv.org/abs/1810.04805">BERT</a>.
 The advantage here is that a classification can be performed immediately.
-We could get a accuracy of over 80% (see.....).
+We could get a accuracy of over 80% (see <i>"model/Model training.ipynb"</i>).

 ## Real world Application, API & Deployment

-A Real World Application on a Dataset can be seen (...
-Interface/test.ipynb)
+A Real World Application on some articles can be seen  here "<i>Results and Examples.ipynb</i>"

 We provide this for SCHICKLERS Customers based on an API.
 We first deploy the trained model on GCP AI Platform.
-We then implement Textcleaning and other Feature Engineering steps and also the communcation with the trained model on AI platform on a different .py-file (see .../API/main.py).
+We then implement Textcleaning and other Feature Engineering steps and also the communcation with the trained model on AI platform on a different .py-file (see <i>"Application - API/main.py"</i>).
 In addition, we use FLASK for our RESTful API.
 We then finally deploy our API on APP Engine to provide for our customers online.

 ![Workflow](https://github.com/OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/blob/main/EDA/images/Workflow.png)